PREVENTION IS BETTER THAN CURE

 Fine hand tools

-Once the larger pieces of tartar are gone, the oral hygienist will switch to finer hand tools (called scalers and curettes in dental-speak) to remove smaller deposits and smoothen the tooth surfaces.
+Once the larger pieces of tartar are gone, the Dentist will switch to finer hand tools (called scalers and curettes in dental-speak) to remove smaller deposits and smoothen the tooth surfaces.
 These tools are curved and shaped to match the curves of the teeth.
 They allow smaller tartar deposits to be removed by carefully scraping them off with a gentle to moderate amount of pressure.
-Just like taking a scrubbing brush to a soiled pot, the oral hygienist has to get the areas clean and smooth.
+Just like taking a scrubbing brush to a soiled pot, the dentist has to get the areas clean and smooth.

 Your dentist may also apply fluoride.
 This is the final part of the dental cleaning!
 Make no mistake though, this in-office fluoride treatment is meant for topical use only on the surfaces of the teeth and should not be swallowed.

-Fluoride foam or gel is placed into small, flexible foam trays and placed over the teeth for 30 seconds.
-Afterwards the patient is directed to spit as much out as possible into a saliva ejector.
+Afterwards the fluoride application the patient is directed to spit as much out as possible.
 The fluoride helps to strengthen the teeth since the acids from bacteria in dental tartar and plaque will have weakened the surfaces.
 It is best not to eat, drink or rinse for 30 minutes after the fluoride has been applied.

 Is it going to be painful?